numpy/numpy/doc/source/reference/simd-optimizations.rst

 5- Generating the main configuration header
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The header contains all the definitions and headers of instruction-sets
+The generated header ``_cpu_dispatch.h`` contains all the definitions and
-for the required optimizations that have been validated during the
+headers of instruction-sets for the required optimizations that have been
-previous step.
+validated during the previous step.

 It also contains extra C definitions that are used for defining NumPy
 module's attributes ``__cpu_baseline__`` and ``__cpu_dispaٍtch__``.

-**But how this header looks like?**
+**What is in this header?**

 Let's see how it looks on X86 since the header is dynamically generated
 according to what kind of compiler and architecture we have, we also